ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

    :doc:`playbooks_variables`
        An introduction to Ansible variables `AnsibleWorks: Continuous Delivery <http://www.ansibleworks.com/continuous-delivery/>`_
-       An introduction to Continuous Delivery
+       An introduction to Continuous Delivery with Ansible